53 Different Types of Beetles in Michigan

 Soft-winged Flower Beetles are small, dark beetles with a height of around 5mm.
 They are dark brown to black with a yellow band on each wing cover.

-The Soft-winged Flower type of Beetles in Michigan is the only member of this family found throughout Michigan, North America, Central America, and the Caribbean.
+The soft-winged flower type of beetles in Michigan are the only members of this family found throughout Michigan, North America, Central America, and the Caribbean.
 They can be found around flowers and foliage as they feed on pollen and nectar.

-Moreso, they are the most active at night when they come out to mate, eat and find mates.
+Moreover, they are the most active at night when they come out to mate, eat, and find mates.
 Females lay eggs in clusters under bark or rocks, where larvae will develop until they pupate into adults two months later and emerge from their cocoons to start the cycle all over again.

 19. Reticulated Net-winged Beetle